ACCESS-NRI/oasis3-mct/pyoasis/docs/index.rst

   print("Recv_one: coupling frequencies for {} = ".format(var_1.name),
   var_1.cpl_freqs)

-The property put_inquire of the variable tells what would happen to the corresponding data at that date below the corresponding send action.
+The method ``put_inquire`` of the variable tells what would happen to the corresponding data at that date below the corresponding send action.
 This maybe useful if, for example, the calculation of a coupling field is costly and if one wants to compute it only when it is really sent out.
 The